karloygard/xcomfortd/README.md

  * MSG_DOWN_RELEASED
  * MSG_STATUS

-Furthermore, it can send on/off/dim% messages to devices.
-Messages for controlling eg. shutters is outlined, but untested.
+Furthermore, it can send on/off/dim%/start/stop messages to devices.

 xComfort status messages are not routed and have no delivery guarantees.
 When status messages are lost, lights may for instance be